Gazerbeam2/code-wars-javascript-repo/JS-Solutions/7kyu-The-highest-profit-wins/README.md

 Remarks

 All array or lists will always have at least one element, so you don't need to check the length.
-Also, your function will always get and array or a list, you don't have to check for null, undefined or similar.s
+Also, your function will always get and array or a list, you don't have to check for null, undefined or similar.

+Mistakes: Didn't know about the spread operater.
+Tried to use concat to combine the array.
+Didn't know you return the value of the array with the square brackets.